cosimameyer/overviewR/README.md

 set by displaying relevant sample information.
 At the moment, there are the following functions:

--   `overview_tab` - generates a tabular overview of the sample.
+-   `overview_tab` generates a tabular overview of the sample.
 The general sample plots a two-column table that provides information on an id in the left column and a the time frame on the right column.
--   `overview_crosstab` - generates a cross table.
-The conditional
-    column allows to disaggregate the overview table by specifying two conditions, hence resulting a 2x2 table.
+-   `overview_crosstab` generates a cross table.
+The conditional column allows to disaggregate the overview table by specifying two conditions, hence resulting a 2x2 table.
 This way, it is easy to visualize the time and scope conditions as well as theoretical assumptions with examples from the data set.
--   `overview_print` - converts the output of both `overview_tab` and
+-   `overview_print` converts the output of both `overview_tab` and
     `overview_crosstab` into LaTeX code and/or directly into a .tex file.
 -   `overview_plot` is an alternative to visualize the sample (a way to present results from `overview_tab`)
--   `overview_heat`
+-   `overview_heat` plots a heat map of your time line
--   `overview_na`
+-   `overview_na` plots an overview of missing values by variable

 The plots can be saved using the `ggsave()` command.
 The output of `overview_tab` and `overview_crosstab` are also compatible with other